VirgileDjimgou/Realtime-Mobility-on-Demand/README.md

  journey completed / dropped etc. Support Push messages for all the status as well.
  Live tracking Driver who are assigned for your booking.
  Option to Cancel the Job till driver is not assigned.
 Rate card screen.
  User can rate driver after completion of Ride , ALSO driver can rate user as well.
-100% ionic 3 Project and shipped with full source code.
+100% Java native Project.

 ## Driver App Feature